Luolc/AdaBound/README.md

 As described in the paper, AdaBound is an optimizer that behaves like Adam at the beginning of training, and gradually transforms to SGD at the end.
-The `final_lr` parameter indicates AdaBound would transforms to a SGD with this learning rate.
+The `final_lr` parameter indicates AdaBound would transforms to an SGD with this learning rate.

 For most cases, you can just use the default hyperparameter `final_lr=0.1` without tuning it.
 The performance is very robust regardless the value of `final_lr`.